-The Provost on the Troy campus is responsible for the various student services at University College locations.
+The Provost is responsible for the various student services at Global Campus locations.
 These services are geared to meet the needs of students at each location and include orientation, counseling, financial aid, transcript service, graduation ceremonies as well as other services and activities such as library support and alumni organizations.